 Don’t get technical analysis and technology stocks confused due to the word tech.
 THEY’RE DIFFERENT.

-The fact that SNAP is a tech stock is pure coincidence and has nothing to do with technical analysis.
+Let’s say you run across a technical analysis report about Twitter.
+The fact that Twitter is a tech stock is pure coincidence and has nothing to do with technical analysis.
 Technical analysis is done on EVERY stock in EVERY SECTOR, for example, “airlines”, “major oils”, “apparel and footwear”, “paper and forest”, etc., etc.

-In his video tweet above, Mr. Gaddy is doing technical analysis (click here for Wikipedia’s explanation of technical analysis) on the possible future movements and the price history of SNAP stock, a stock which, coincidentally, is in the technology sector.
-True to technical analysis, Mr. Gaddy is NOT analyzing any technology used by Snap Inc, and he’s not analyzing the way Snap Inc is run as a business — again, that’s not what technical analysis is.
-He’s also not analyzing the tech sector . . .
+Click here for Wikipedia’s explanation of technical analysis.
 If you’ve never worked on Wall Street, you’re to be forgiven if you assumed technical analysis was “the study of tech stocks in Silicon Valley” just by how it sounds, but you’d still be wrong, so I’m letting you know technical analysis has NEVER BEEN THAT.
 Look at the Wikipedia page above and it’ll clarify how a technical analyst is different from a fundamental analyst.
 I worked on Wall Street for nearly a decade in equity research and distribution.
 Most of the bulge-bracket investment banks have entire departments solely dedicated to technical analysis.
-During my days on Wall Street, I remember having to interact with technical analysts daily, although in a very easy, structured way.
+During my days on Wall Street, I remember having to interact with technical analysts daily, although in a very easy, structured way, thank goodness.

 TL;DR: The discipline has nothing to do with technology.
 It never has — it just has an unfortunate name.